 - positive impact on local economy and employment

-Policy for commenting on the posts
+Policy for commenting on articles

-The blog is a place for constructive conversation, big issues or small, fun stuff or serious stuff.
+The site is a place for constructive conversation, big issues or small, fun stuff or serious stuff.
+All view points are welcome.
+But we will NOT publish comments that:

 - are rude